Clojure and Clojure CLIλ︎

-Clojure CLI (command line interface) is the latest approach to working with Clojure projects, libraries an tools.
-The Clojure CLI focuses on:
+Clojure CLI (command line interface) is the latest approach to working with Clojure projects, libraries and tools.
+Clojure CLI focuses on:

 - running Clojure code (applications and tools)